State of the Rockies Project 2016 Poll

 Review the key findings of the statewide water poll conducted by the bipartisan team of Keating Research and Public Opinion Strategies.

-A group of Colorado sportsman organizations wrote a letter about maintaining our state’s water and wildlife to Gov. Hickenlooper and Colorado Water Conservation Board Director, James Eklund.
+A group of Colorado sportsman organizations wrote a letter about maintaining our state’s water and wildlife to former Gov. Hickenlooper and Colorado Water Conservation Board Director, James Eklund.